Privacy Notice - General Data Protection Regulation - Data Protection Act

 For more information about services for young people, please go to the local authority website https://www.westsussex.gov.uk/ .

 Caterlink staff are contractually engaged to operate catering within school and are responsible for operating our refectory.
-Therefore student names and biometric information are passed to Caterlink for the purpose of maintaining lunch accounts.
+Therefore, student names, biometric information and food related allergies, intolerances and medical conditions are passed to Caterlink for the purpose of maintaining lunch accounts.

 Students’ exams-related data may be shared with the following organisations: